This article will cover:

 Setting your own priorities

-Peakon suggests the most impactful priorities based on a team’s feedback while allowing space for the managers to take the final call on their team priorities by putting them in control.
+Peakon suggests the most impactful priorities based on a team’s feedback while allowing space for managers to take the final call on their team priorities by putting them in control.
+It's possible for managers and administrators to prioritize and deprioritize drivers from the Engagement question set.

 To add an action to a priority, simply pick the priority you want to focus on, go to its Improve tab and add one of the suggested actions or create your own.
 From there, you will be able to customize it based on your requirements, as well as add specific tasks you wish to complete.